Learn All The Reasons You Should Visit ManningtonOctober 12, 2018

 After beginning your summer racing a buffalo down a river, end it at the Mannington District Fair.
 This is more than a fair, it’s family.
 Former residents come from all over the country to attend.
 This isn’t just family fun.
 This is family fun.
 It’s also music, rides, corn dogs, pretzels, hot dogs, and a demolition derby.
 There’s nothing better than family, food, and fire!

 All year long, get all your outdoorsy needs met at Main Street Trader, and I mean all.
 From chicken chicks to turkey chicks to duckling chicks, they just might have everything you can imagine.
 Aside from cute animals, consider an ATV or maybe taking up archery.
-Don’t forget camping needs!
+Don’t forget your camping needs!
 You’ll need a guitar when you’re out by the fire.
 (Yes, they have guitars, too!)
 Hunting supplies?
 Check.
 Farm supplies?
 Check.
 Garden Supplies?
 Check.
 Hardware supplies?
 Check.
 Camouflage supplies?
 Double check.

-Enjoy your trees and your hunting, your shopping and your eating!
+Enjoy your trees and your hunting, your shopping, and your eating!